-The two schools first met in 1926 and Saturday’s contest marks their 90th meeting (Notre Dame leads 45-36-5).
+Notre Dame and USC first met in 1926 and Saturday's contest marks their 91st meeting (Notre Dame leads 46-36-5 with three wins in the series being vacated).
 Along the way, they have played many great games.
 Here are the five best.

 5. Notre Dame 13, USC 12